Substance abuse and substance use disorder

 Substance use disorder affects your health and life.
 When you are dependent on drugs or alcohol, you feel like you cannot live without them.

-Symptoms of substance use disorders
+Symptoms of substance abuse

 Symptoms are the feelings and changes you have because of the illness.
 Some of the symptoms of substance use disorder are: